-The Gurbani equates human life with a night.
-Somebody’s life-night is few days, few months, few years. some may live up to 100 years or more.
+The Gurbani equates human life with a night, which could be of a few days, few months, few years. some may live up to 100 years or more.
 Regardless, everybody’s life-night must end, sooner or later.

 - ਰਾਤਿ ਕਾਰਣਿ ਧਨੁ ਸੰਚੀਐ ਭਲਕੇ ਚਲਣੁ ਹੋਇ ॥: (The mortal) accumulates wealth for a night of his life, but in the morning, (he) must depart. (sggs 787).

-One can color his or her hair to hide old age (ਬੁਢੇਪਾ), or get plastic surgery done to hide the old age, but death “suddenly pounces” just as a hawk suddenly pounces on a bird engaged in play!
+One can color his or her hair to hide old age (ਬੁਢੇਪਾ), or get plastic surgery done to hide the signs of old age, but death ‘suddenly pounces’ just as a hawk suddenly pounces on an unsuspecting bird engaged in play!

 - ਜੋ ਉਪਜਿਓ ਸੋ ਬਿਨਸਿ ਹੈ ਪਰੋ ਆਜੁ ਕੈ ਕਾਲਿ ॥: Whatever is born will perish, today or tomorrow (sggs 1429).